goldenson/maximeorefice/_posts/2020-03-18-application-performance.md

 ### Reading a flamegraph

 - Prefer `JSON` format for `stackprof`
-- Look for long flat section, it usually means a long running method.
+- Look for a long flat section, it usually means a long-running method.
 - Add URL params: `?pp=flamegrah&flamegraph_sample_rate=0.1`
-- It's not relevant with multi threaded servers.
+- It's not relevant for multi-threaded servers.

 > [speedscope.app](http://speedscope.app) is a great tool for visualization